CruiseKit is available now.

 Cruise days split groups in natural ways.
 Someone heads to breakfast, someone goes ashore, someone stays by the pool, and someone is watching the all-aboard time.
 A simple check-in layer helps the group understand what is happening without making every update a long message.

-CruiseKit connects that status context to the cruise day itself: ship time, port time, itinerary, schedule, spending, and Group Hub planning.
+CruiseKit connects that status context to the cruise day itself: ship time, port time, itinerary, schedule, and spending.
+MyCrew is available under More.

 Built around cruise days